Close

 • Be open-minded.
 Be receptive to trying new things like food and language.
 You never know, you might discover you have a new favorite.
 Explore the history and culture and take time to learn about your new community.
 Keeping an open mind to new experiences can lead to positive growth.

-Finding employment for your spouse
+Finding employment as a spouse

 Plenty of overseas employment opportunities await military spouses.
 Your installation is the best place to start the job hunt.
 Contact your local Spouse Education, Training and Careers office, and check the installation website for job postings.
 Consider volunteering or working from home as you settle in.
-You also have options to find jobs in the local economy but be sure to check the Status of Forces Agreement first and be aware of taxes and fees.
+You also have options to find jobs in the local economy, but be sure to check the Status of Forces Agreement first and be aware of taxes and fees.

 Overseas Cost of Living Allowance